Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 # Finishing your work

-After your pull request is approved, merge your changes into the master.
+After your pull request (PR) is approved, merge your changes into the master.
 That can be done using a merge commit or a squash commit.
 The last one keeps the history cleaner, but can give difficulties when another issue is based on this branch.